 CDEM General General General coordinated emergency Record keeping/scanning required Record keeping/scanning required Record keeping/scanning required welfare services Activate additional facilities where possible to reduce density.
 Activate additional facilities where possible to reduce density.
 Activate additional facilities where possible to reduce density.
-Consider allocating at least one Civil Defence Welfare Centre to COVID-19 positive cases Consider allocating at least one Civil Defence Welfare Centre to COVID-19 positive cases Consider allocating at least one Civil Defence Welfare Centre to COVID-19 positive cases For staff, including volunteers For staff, including volunteers For staff, including volunteers A risk assessment for vaccination should be undertaken.
-A risk assessment for vaccination should be undertaken.
+Consider allocating at least one Civil Defence Welfare Centre to COVID-19 Consider allocating at least one Civil Defence Welfare Centre to COVID-19 positive cases Consider allocating at least one Civil Defence Welfare Centre to COVID-19 positive cases For staff, including volunteers For staff, including volunteers A risk assessment for vaccination should be undertaken.
+For staff, including volunteers A risk assessment for vaccination should be undertaken.

 GUIDANCE FOR TRANSITIONING THROUGH COVID PROTECTION FRAMEWORK FOR LOCAL GOVERNMENT A risk assessment for vaccination should be undertaken.
 Face coverings to be worn All staff inc volunteers should complete a daily COVID-19 health declaration.
 For the public Face coverings strongly recommended On reception or in the field COVID-19 health declaration to identify symptomatic/case contacts/those isolating or quarantine at home Consider the ability to manage separately or stream low-risk and high-risk COVID-19 exposure Face coverings to be worn All staff inc volunteers should complete a daily COVID-19 health declaration.
 For the public Face coverings encouraged On reception or in the field COVID-19 health declaration to identify symptomatic/case contacts/those isolating or quarantine at home Consider the ability to manage separately or stream low-risk and high-risk COVID-19 exposure Face coverings to be worn All staff inc volunteers should complete a daily COVID-19 health declaration.
 For the public Face coverings encouraged On reception or in the field undertake a COVID-19 health declaration to identify symptomatic/case contacts/those isolating or quarantine at home.
-Consider the ability to manage separately or stream low-risk and high-risk COVID-19 exposure CEG and Joint Committee meetings See 'Guidance for holding council meetings' above.
-See 'Guidance for holding council meetings' above.
-See 'Guidance for holding council meetings' above.
-National travel under the CPF is permitted (noting that there is a transition period for Auckland region requires vaccine certificate or negative PCR test from 15 December 2021 to 17 January 2022.
-See https://covid19.govt.nz/ for detail)
+Consider the ability to manage separately or stream low-risk and high-risk COVID-19 exposure CEG and Joint Committee meetings No Vaccine Pass Open with capacity limits based on 1m distancing.
+A risk-assessment should be completed to determine whether vaccination is required for staff (this will exclude elected members).
+No Vaccine Pass Open with capacity limits based on 1m distancing.
+A risk-assessment should be completed to determine whether vaccination is required for staff (excluding elected members).
+No Vaccine Pass No capacity limits A risk-assessment should be completed to determine whether vaccination is required for staff (excluding elected members).